Are you considering downsizing to a rental home?

 After years or decades of rattling around in a four or five-bedroom house, you may be itching to move into a smaller and more manageable home.
 Congratulations on deciding to downsize– whatever your reason for making the decision, it’s a pivotal one.
 But in all of the excitement of planning a move, many people overlook some crucial factors.
-Before you take the plunge, be sure to think through the following three things to make the downsizing process as simple as possible.
+Before you take the plunge, be sure to think through the following three things to make the downsizing to a rental home process as simple as possible.

 Decide Which Amenities Are the Most Important